 Retinoids are a large class of compounds including retinol (vitamin A) and both synthetic and natural derivatives.
 The importance of vitamin A was discovered early in the 20th century, according to an article in the journal Clinical Interventions in Aging, and in 1968 researchers began looking to create or derive substances similar to it.
 It was out of this push that scientists began understanding the role of retinoids in skin care and correction.

 The exact use of retinoids depends on the product.
-However, generally, they are used in the treatment of acne, skin aging, psoriasis, scaly skin disorders, hyperpigmentation and a certain type of cancer known as mycosis fungoides.
+However, generally, they are used in the treatment of acne, skin aging, psoriasis, scaly skin disorders and hyperpigmentation Retinol and Retin-A: Types of Retinoids

 If you’ve been paying attention so far, you know retinol is vitamin A, or more specifically, a vitamin A alcohol.
 Retin-A, however, is one of many prescription retinoid products.
 Retin-A is sold under the generic name tretinoin.
 Retinol, Retin-A and many other products are types of retinoids.

 Retinol.
 Retinol has been available in over-the-counter cosmetic and skincare products since 1984.From that time, some studies have indicated its usefulness in treating signs of aging, including the reduction of fine lines and wrinkles, and thickening of the epidermis (the outermost layer of skin).
 However, retinol does not have immediate effects.
 Instead, the enzymes in your skin must convert to retinoic acid before it can be put to use.
 This means the effects are slower and more subtle than from products that do not require this conversion—products like Retin-A/tretinoin.